jwindawi/dao-governance/README.md

 ### Research

 My initial approach to blockchain governance was through my dissertation research.
-That project (completed 2021) examined blokchain as a potential form of general purpose technology, and asked how such a technology diffuses in its early stages.
+That project (completed 2021) examined blockchain as a potential form of general purpose technology, and asked how such a technology diffuses in its early stages.
 I answered this broad question by focusing on the social organization of individual projects, and more specifically on the technology's implications for organizational structure and governance.

 This background provided a platform for my more recent work for Rook DAO, where I have used a combination of desk research as well as user and participant research as core inputs into refining the governance process.